Skip to main content

 In Wales, 33,000 people die annually, 75% from non-cancer conditions, with 43% of all deaths in hospitals.
 Advanced organ failure causes similar distress as metastatic cancer, leading to frequent hospital admissions and significant avoidable interventions.

 Despite palliative care improving outcomes, only 20% receive Specialist Palliative Care due to access inequality.
-The Cardiff and Value University Health Board Supportive Care (SC) service, initially for heart failure patients, aims to address palliative referral barriers, improve patient experience and reduce hospital time preceding end-of-life and is expanding to three further advanced conditions.
+The Cardiff and Vale University Health Board Supportive Care (SC) service, initially for heart failure patients, aims to address palliative referral barriers, improve patient experience and reduce hospital time preceding end-of-life and is expanding to three further advanced conditions.

 Methods